[Permission is granted to duplicate this article in its entirety,

 COMMENT: Robert Shank made a very serious mistake by elevating communion to a salvation issue.
 If what he stated was true, then no one could have spiritual life before partaking of communion or retain salvation afterwards without it, but the Scriptures show otherwise.

 The dying repentant thief, Cornelius and his whole household and others gained spiritual life at the point of a trusting and submitting faith and without having communion.
-This, in itself, proves that when Robert Shank or a Catholic or anyone else makes the error of referring John 6:53 to communion, he is making a very serious misinterpretation regarding salvation itself.
+This, in itself, proves that when Robert Shank, a Catholic or anyone else refers John 6:53 to communion, he is making a very serious misinterpretation regarding salvation itself.

 Robert Shank Contradicts Jude

 ■ (3) Robert Shank (and many others) reject what Jude and Peter both taught about the spiritual identity of those who change grace into a license for immorality.
-Robert Shank taught influential eternal security teacher of the past, Lewis Sperry Chafer and others were sincere, godly men whose motives were honest and noble (p.
+Robert Shank in Life In The Son taught influential eternal security teacher of the past, Lewis Sperry Chafer and others were sincere, godly men whose motives were honest and noble (p.
 67).
 Robert Shank stated this about Chafer:

 It would be completely contrary to fact to assume that Dr. Chafer viewed sin lightly.
 No one acquainted with his works and his own godly life would assume so (p.
 133).

 . . . “once in grace, always in grace” has been championed with fervor by millions of sincere Christians and devout Bible scholars (p.
 31).

 COMMENT: Can one be godly and teach the heresy of eternal security, which has people convinced who are on the road to hell that they are on the road to heaven?
 Is it possible to be a devout Bible scholar and teach such a deception, which is opposed to the Christian gospel (1 Cor.
 15:2) and which Christians are to contend against (Jude 3,4)?